What Is the Contrast Dye Used in CT Scans?

 People who are sensitive to topical solutions containing iodine cannot have IV contrast.

 A sensitivity to these topical solutions do not contraindicate the use of IV contrast.
-According to US Pharmacist.com, "Sensitivity to Betadine® and other Iodine-containing solutions is unrelated to reactions to iodinated radiographic contrast agents."
+According to the website U.S. Pharmacist, "Sensitivity to Betadine and other iodine-containing solutions is unrelated to reactions to iodinated radiographic contrast agents."

 - USPharmacist.com > Intravenous Radiocontrast Media: A Review of Allergic Reactions